 - Define models for sustained KMC leadership and stakeholder engagement

-As part of the KMC acceleration plan, a convening of key stakeholders will take place in October 2013, bringing together experts from numerous disciplines including research, KMC implementation, policy/advocacy, and fields outside of global health.
-It will give stakeholders an opportunity to share best practices, challenge each other's thinking, and drive the KMC agenda forward.
+As part of the KMC acceleration plan, a convening of key stakeholders took place in October 2013, bringing together experts from numerous disciplines including research, KMC implementation, policy/advocacy, and fields outside of global health.
+It gave stakeholders an opportunity to share best practices, challenge each other's thinking, and drive the KMC agenda forward.

 A decade of KMC in Malawi

 In Malawi, complications from preterm birth claim more than 6,500 lives each year.
 For more than a decade, the country has worked to establish KMC units in facilities, trained service providers, and revised protocols and policies to include KMC.
 Watch how one mother and her preterm baby benefited from this life-saving practice:

 Key definitions and distinctions

 Skin-to-Skin Care is recommended for all babies immediately after delivery to ensure warmth.
 It is also a recommended method when transferring sick newborns to a health facility.

 Kangaroo Mother Care is the early, prolonged, and continuous skin-to-skin contact between the mother (or substitute) and her baby.
 KMC is initiated on an in-patient basis and continued after discharge, with support for positioning, feeding (ideally exclusive breastfeeding), and prevention and management of infections and breathing difficulties.